There’s no easy way to start this blog. So, here goes nothing – I got scammed selling my used panties online.

 How It Ended

 And just like that it ended.
 He didn’t respond that day, nor the next when I asked about the payment again.
-Within 48 hours, he deleted his profile from All Things Worn and I couldn’t get any messages through to him on KIK.
+Within 48 hours, he deleted his profile from censored and I couldn’t get any messages through to him on KIK.
 That’s when it hit me.
 I realized in that moment that I had been duped.
 He’s not going to send me the rest of the payment.
 He got his JOI video, I guess he got off on the fact that I wore my moccasins for 3 weeks and that’s it.
 Never to be heard from again!

 As a sex worker, there is one “Golden Rule” and I know it.
 I’m pretty sure everyone does, or should anyways.